-As we celebrate Easter, and the next 50 days up to Pentecost, let’s find Jesus by sharing our hearts with Him and those we love.
+Let’s find Jesus by sharing our hearts with Him and those we love.
 Let’s expect an unexpected encounter with Jesus.

 These wonderful accounts of Jesus recorded in the Bible share how He creatively revealed Himself to those searching for His Presence.